Michael F. Gerber: Political accomplishments

 While in office, Gerber accomplished several notable legislative feats.
 He was the driving force behind Growing Greener II legislation, leading the charge to become environmentally friendly in Pennsylvania.
 In recognition of his commitment to the environment, Gerber was named as Chairman of the Energy Subcommittee during his freshman term, making him the only freshman legislator to hold the position of chair.

 Gerber was also a major force in the passage of the Smoke Free Pennsylvania Act, a bi-partisan effort to implement a statewide smoking ban in Pennsylvania.

 Mike held the positions of Deputy Whip and Chairman of the Southeastern Delegation of the House Democratic Caucus, Chair of the Subcommittee on Energy, and Chair of the Subcommittee on Public Transportation.

 Beyond his roles in government, Mike served as served as Treasurer of the Democratic Legislative Campaign Committee and Chairman of the Pennsylvania House Democratic Campaign Committee.

 Issues

-Early Childhood Education
+Early childhood education

 The TAP 529 Program, supported by Gerber, was signed into law in his district.
 This program aims to assist grandparents in saving money for their grandchild's college education.